spectrumone/personal-documentation/python-social-auth-guide.md

 ```

 ###base.html
-Fref button for the social auth.
+Href button for the social auth.
 After authorization, will redirect to request.path i think or the redirect uri specified on registering the facebook api.
 ```python
 <a href="{% url 'social:begin' 'facebook' %}?next={{ request.path }}">
 ```